Andrea Doria: Italian War of 1536–1538

 After the death of Francesco I Sforza in 1535, Charles V and Francis I clashed again for the succession of the Duchy of Milan.
 Doria was vital for the emperor to secure the friendship of the Médicis of Florence, favoring the ascension of Cosimo I. Doria and Bazán the Elder captured cities along the French Riviera, although stopping in Marseille.
-Shortly after, Babarossa attacked and sacked the Balearic Islands with 27 galleasses he gathered in Algiers, leading Doria to give him chase unsuccessfully with 30 galleys, with orders of Charles V to bring the Turk privateer dead or alive.
-In a shocking move, Francis allied with the Ottomans in 1536, installing Barbarossa with a Franco-Turk fleet in Marseille, although the defenses built by Doria dissuaded them from trying to take Genoa.
+Shortly after, Barbarossa attacked and sacked the Balearic Islands with 27 galleasses he gathered in Algiers, leading Doria to give him chase unsuccessfully with 30 galleys, with orders of Charles V to bring the Turkish privateer dead or alive.
+In a shocking move, Francis allied with the Ottomans in 1536, installing Barbarossa with a Franco-Turkish fleet in Marseille, although the defenses built by Doria dissuaded them from trying to take Genoa.

 In April 1537, Barbarossa appeared in front of Italy with 170 ships, but he had come to negotiate, and through a Spanish prisoner he proposed the emperor a possible desertion of the Ottoman Empire, citing his enmity with Lütfi and the political turmoil after the killing of Pargalı Ibrahim Pasha.
 Nothing came from it.

 In July, due to the outbreak of the Ottoman–Venetian War, Doria sailed off at the head of 28 galleys from Messina.
 Doria retreated to Messina, where being unable to confront directly the 320-ship Ottoman armada, he was forced to hear how Barbarossa sacked Apulia and the Ottomans boasted they might be able to choose their own Pope some day.
 Doria harassed the Ottoman captured a fleet of 10 Ottoman supply ships, after which he defeated Ali Celebi and his 12 galleys in the Battle of Antipaxos.
 After the battle, he managed to involve the Venetians with the war, leading to the Ottomans to depart Apulia and start the siege of the Venetian colony of Corfu.
 After finally gathering 100 ships, Doria marched to relieve it, but the Ottomans had lifted it themselves.

 In February 1538, Pope Paul III called for peace among the Christians and the formation of a Holy League (comprising the Papal States, Spain, the Holy Roman Empire, the Republic of Venice, and the Maltese Knights) against the Turks.
 Although Francis did not join, the Italian War came to its end with the Truce of Nice, and he accepted to break his alliance with the Ottomans.